RAG

 |---|---|

-| +Apply when the answer must be grounded in a corpus that changes faster than you can retrain or fine-tune (product manuals, internal wikis, regulatory filings, customer ticket history). | −When the question requires combining facts across multiple documents that no single chunk surfaces — single-pass retrieval will miss the bridge and the answer will look confidently wrong. |
+| +Best for cases where the answer must be grounded in a corpus that changes faster than you can retrain or fine-tune (product manuals, internal wikis, regulatory filings, customer ticket history). | −When the question requires combining facts across multiple documents that no single chunk surfaces, single-pass retrieval will miss the bridge and the answer will look confidently wrong. |

-| +Use where the user's question is well-formed and self-contained — a single retrieval step is enough to surface the relevant passage. | −When the corpus is small enough to fit in the model's context window: long-context prompting is simpler, has no retrieval failure mode, and benchmarks competitively for under ~100k tokens. |
+| +Justified where the user's question is well-formed and self-contained: a single retrieval step is enough to surface the relevant passage. | −When the corpus is small enough to fit in the model's context window: long-context prompting is simpler, has no retrieval failure mode, and benchmarks competitively for under ~100k tokens. |

-| +Reach for it when hallucination cost is high and you need an inspectable audit trail: every cited claim points back to a specific chunk in a specific document. | −Without a way to evaluate retrieval quality independently of generation quality, the system's failures are unattributable and tuning becomes superstition. |
+| +A good fit when hallucination cost is high and you need an inspectable audit trail: every cited claim points back to a specific chunk in a specific document. | −Without a way to evaluate retrieval quality independently of generation quality, the system's failures are unattributable and tuning becomes superstition. |

-| +Prefer it when the corpus is large enough that fitting it in the context window is wasteful or impossible, but small enough that the index fits in a single vector store. |
+| +Useful when the corpus is large enough that fitting it in the context window is wasteful or impossible, but small enough that the index fits in a single vector store. |

 In the wild